michelle-lo/APCSFinalProject/README.md

 6/10/21:

 Reshmi: Finished cutscenes by adding dialogue, background changes, character exits, and the tools that needed to be collected (panel, antenna, propane).
+Added background music, pause/play keys, and updated instructions.

 Michelle: